RestlessThinker/danger-jira/README.md

 ## Skipping

-You can skip danger checking for a JIRA issue by having `[no-jira]` in your title or PR body.
+You can skip danger checking for a JIRA issue by if `no-jira` is provided on the PR title, description or commits. `nojira` is also allowed on branch names.

 ## License